geekmaros/quicklaravelrevision/Jottings.md

 Policy in laravel is used to make policy for accessing a particular resources meaning that policy to enable access to view and edit

+php artisan queue:work
+// to start the queue worker

+to dipatch a job
+dispatch(new JobName());

+and can use a callback function to handle the job like the below disaptch()